 All these modifications, new advice and some restrictions are necessary to ensure you take good care of your disease, your health; but not necessarily should forbid you to enjoy life and do the things you like.
 Indeed, you might need to modify things a bit; but you should not defeat yourself thinking dialysis has taken your freedom, choice and life.

-Many patients are concerned on how dialysis will affect their work-life and they are worried about losing their job and all what that implies; and this brings lots of unnecessary stress.
+Many patients are concerned about how dialysis will affect their work-life and they are worried about losing their job and all that implies, and this brings lots of unnecessary stress.

-And even your life can be affected more if because of all the time consumed for your dialysis treatment gives you worries or difficulties to maintain your job.
+And even your life can be affected more if all the time consumed for your dialysis treatment gives you worries or difficulties to maintain your job.

 Discovering having kidney failure and going through the process of accepting it or already undergoing dialysis can also affect your personal life.
 It can certainly affect your mood and overall mental wellbeing, which through stress can also affect your physical wellbeing.
 This is indeed a challenge but not necessarily has to be a huge or impossible task.

-You can set your mindset and actions into positive ones, believing that there is a life beyond and despite dialysis, a life that you can still enjoy; believing that you can still per-form in life and enjoy life despite dialysis, and with a supportive network and care providers, like me, it is definitively much simpler that it could seems.
+You can set your mindset and actions into positive ones, believing that there is a life beyond and despite dialysis, a life that you can still enjoy; believing that you can still perform in life and enjoy life despite dialysis, and with a supportive network and care providers, like me, it is definitively much simpler than it could seem.

 Diet is a huge aspect of the lives of patients that get affected.
 You need to improve your diet and try to follow the ‘kidney diet’.
 It is indeed not as varied and palatable as your previous diet, but your efforts will pay out well.